Nusa Lembongan: Administration

-Administratively, the island is part of Nusa Penida district of Klungkung Regency.
-Nusa Lembongan is one of three small offshore islands which make up this district, the others being Nusa Penida and Nusa Ceningan.
+Administratively, the island is part of the Nusa Penida district of Klungkung Regency and is divided into 2 villages, namely Jungutbatu village which administratively occupies the northern part of the island and Lembongan village which administratively occupies the southern part of the island and the entire island of Nusa Ceningan.
+Nusa Lembongan is one of three small offshore islands that make up this district, the others being Nusa Penida and Nusa Ceningan.
 Nusa Lembongan has the vast majority of the tourist infrastructure within the district and is the most popular destination for visitors to the Nusa Islands as it has the most accommodation and dining options for travellers from Bali and Lombok.

 Geography

 Nusa Lembongan is approximately 8 square kilometres in area with a permanent population estimated at 5,000.
 Twelve kilometres of the Badung Strait separates Nusa Lembongan from Bali Island.
 The island is surrounded by coral reefs with white sand beaches and low limestone cliffs.
 Nusa Lembongan is separated from Nusa Ceningan by a shallow estuarine channel which is difficult to navigate at low tide.
 There are no permanent waterways on Nusa Lembongan.
 There is a suspension bridge linking Nusa Lembongan and Nusa Ceningan which takes foot and motorbike traffic only.

 There are three main villages on the island.
 Jungut Batu and Mushroom Bay are the centres of the tourist-based industry and activities on the island whilst much of the permanent local population resides in Lembongan Village.

-To the east, the Lombok Strait separates the three islands from Lombok, and marks the biogeographical division between the fauna of the Indomalayan realm and the distinctly different fauna of Australasia.
+To the east, the Lombok Strait separates the three islands from Lombok and marks the biogeographical division between the fauna of the Indomalayan realm and the distinctly different fauna of Australasia.
 The transition is known as the Wallace Line, named after Alfred Russel Wallace, who first proposed a transition zone between these two major biomes.

-The north-eastern side of the island is flanked by a relatively large area of mangroves totalling some 212 hectares.
+The northeastern side of the island is flanked by a relatively large area of mangroves totaling some 212 hectares.

 Nusa Lembongan is served by regular direct speed-boat services, mostly from the east-coast Bali resort town of Sanur.
 Crossing time is approximately 30 minutes and services run at regular intervals during daylight hours.
 Larger cargo boats also run daily from the Bali port town of Padang Bai.

 The island is populated by very few cars.
 Its main source of transportation is by scooters and foot, due to the small size of the island.